Two benefits of a loyalty program

-Two of the main reasons to implement a loyalty program are customer retention and personalization, but there are of course other benefits with a customer focused approach.
-A loyalty program increases overall revenues by 5-10%, and on average a member spends 5-20% more than a non-member and visits you 5-20% more frequently*.
-If you still aren’t inspired enough to get started with Voyado and a customer program, spend a few minutes to read the below.
+Customer loyalty is our favorite topic!
+And two of the main benefits of a loyalty program is customer retention and personalization.
+But there are of course other benefits with a customer focused approach.
+A loyalty program increases overall revenues by 5-10%!
+And on average, a member spends 5-20% more than a non-member and visits you 5-20% more frequently*.
+This is great!
+But, spare a few minutes to read about some more benefits below.

-Loyalty programs and/or identified customers provides your company with a deep knowledge about customer profiles, their behavior, buying habits and preferences – a 360 degree view.
-Data can be used to increase personalization, segmentation and tailored offerings.
-A variety of departments can profit from available data, since it can be used as input for product development, pricing, marketing campaigns or range development.
+Loyalty programs and/or identified customers provides your company with deep knowledge about customer profiles.
+Such as their behavior, buying habits, and preferences – a 360 degree view.
+Data can be used to increase personalization, segmentation, and tailored offerings.
+A variety of departments can profit from available data since it can be used as input for product development, pricing, marketing campaigns, or range development.

 Customer Retention – There must be a reason to come back

 Thanks to good customer understanding, you will always be one step ahead and adapt your offering to your customers’ needs and preferences.
-Process customer data to adapt content and tone of voice to inspire and influence them to make the next purchase.
-If you know what the customer needs before he/she does, you have a really good chance of providing a great customer experience, that in the end leads to retention.
+Process customer data to adapt the content and tone of voice to inspire and influence them to make the next purchase.
+If you know what the customer needs before they do, you have a good chance of providing a great customer experience!
+That leads to retention in the end.

 Customer Lifetime Value – Engagement and satisfaction

-Thanks to available data you can identify segments and tailor the offering.
+Thanks to available data you can identify customer lifetime value, segments, and tailor the offering.
 Smart utilization of data enables you to find cross- and up-sell opportunities.
-Once a new member has been on-boarded, your mission is to motivate them to make another purchase and increase both frequency and spend.
+Once a new member has been on-boarded, your mission is to motivate them to make another purchase and increase both frequencies and spend.

 Up- and cross sell is not only about selling more products but also about broadening customer engagement in all channels.
 Identify offline visitors and make them interested in exploring the online offer.
 And the other way around.
 Online shoppers must understand the advantage of a store visit.